-Hamdi Malik is an Associate Fellow with the Washington Institute, specializing in Shia militias.
-Hamdi is the coauthor of the Institute's 2020 study "Honored, Not Contained: The Future of Iraq’s Popular Mobilization Forces."
+Dr. Hamdi Malik is an Associate Fellow with the Washington Institute, specializing in Shia militias.
+He is the co-founder of the Militia Spotlight platform, which offers in-depth analysis of developments related to the Iranian-backed militias in Iraq and Syria.
+He is the coauthor of the Institute's 2020 study "Honored, Not Contained: The Future of Iraq’s Popular Mobilization Forces."

-Name: Ashab al-Kahf (AK), (Companions of the Cave).
+Name: Ashab al-Kahf (AK) (Companions of the Cave).

-Type of Movement: Facade group.
+Type of movement: Facade group.
 Kinetic military operations.
 Domestic counter-U.S. operations.

 History and objectives:

-The group primarily communicates through branded statements published online, which are then quickly re-posted across the militia networks.
+The group primarily communicates through branded statements published online, which are then quickly reposted across the militia networks.

-Chain of Command:
+Chain of command:

-Analysis of posts and accounts promoting AK activity.
-AAH affiliated media accounts appear to have a particularly close affinity with AK.
+Analysis of posts and accounts promoting AK activity (AAH-affiliated media accounts appear to have a particularly close affinity with AK).

-Content of AK’s own statements.
+The content of AK’s statements.

 Close links with Asaib Ahl al-Haq.
 AK channels have expressed affinity for AAH and its leader Qais al-Khazali.
-AAH channels also fiercely promote AK actions.
-Ashab al-Kahf was an early (pre-2010) name used by the AAH network.
+In addition, "Ashab al-Kahf" was an early (pre-2010) name used by the AAH network.